When You Can't See God

 In the midst of great suffering, he couldn’t help but wonder: where was God?

-There are theories that it was at this moment Jesus was taking on the sins of the world and it was God’s wrath that he was experiencing.* Some who adhere to this theory will say Jesus was punished and forsaken, so that none of us ever have to feel that way.
+There are theories that it was at this moment Jesus was taking on the sins of the world and it was God’s wrath that he was experiencing.* Those who adhere to this theory often say Jesus was punished and forsaken, so that none of us ever have to feel that way.
 Jesus took on all our pain and suffering so that we don’t have to suffer.

 The problem is there is still pain.
 There is still suffering.
 Those who feel forsaken in the midst of it can often feel a lot of guilt or shame for feeling that way.